-Saxon King or warleader of Sussex who, with his sons Cymen, Wlencing and Cissa, defeated the Britons at Cymenesora in AD 477.
+Together with his sons Cymen, Wlencing and Cissa, he defeated the local Britons at Cymensora in AD 477.
 He fought against them once more near Mearcraedesburna (AD 485) and captured Anderida (modern Pevensey in Sussex) about the year AD 491.

 Another source gives that he came from Germany, landed at Cymenesora and defeated a Briton army at Aldredeslea.
 In 485, he fought a battle at Mearcredesburna and, in 491, with his son Cissa, he defeated the Britons again at Andredsceaster.